-Milford is considered New Zealand’s “eighth wonder of the world” with an amazing scenic drive and an unforgettable two hour cruise.
-Keep an eye out for the amazing wildlife including dolphins, seals and bird life that call this area home.
+Milford is considered New Zealand’s “eighth wonder of the world”, with an incredibly scenic drive and an unforgettable two-hour cruise.
+Keep an eye out for the unique wildlife, including dolphins, seals and bird life that call this area home.

 Departing Auckland we head south-east to the pristine beaches of the Coromandel and the world-famous Cathedral Cove (included).
 Here you have the option to kayak around this stunning coastline (optional activity) as well as the opportunity to visit Hot Water Beach (included); a unique surf beach where if you catch the tide right, you can dig a hole in the sand to create your own personal spa pool.